tboudreaux/GridFire/docs/static/mainpage.md

 ### Minimum compiler versions
-GridFire uses C++23 features and therefore only compilers and standard library implimentations which support C++23 are supported.
+GridFire uses C++23 features and therefore only compilers and standard library implementations which support C++23 are supported.
 Generally we have found that `gcc >= 13.0.0` or `clang >= 16.0.0` work well.